“Water is the driving force of all nature.” – Leonardo da Vinci

 FIELD INVESTIGATIONS

-Before new transmission main locations can be confirmed, survey crews need to conduct a series of geotechnical investigations and field surveys.
-These investigations are occurring within road right-of-way areas throughout 2024.
+Before new transmission main locations can be confirmed, survey crews need to conduct a series of investigations and field surveys.
+These investigations are occurring within road right-of-way areas throughout 2025.

-The City of Columbus is notifying adjacent property owners by mailing letters and placing door hangers on the doors of homes and businesses.
+The City of Columbus is notifying adjacent property owners and occupants by mailing notification letters.
 The City of Dublin is assisting with this effort and also notifying residents about these activities on NextDoor and other communication channels.

 Weekly Field Activities